alexshpilkin/studies/condit.md

 but things can be passed to it on the return stack instead.

 _Obscure prior work note:_ The Common Lisp implementation of this is more limited, as described in [X3J13 issue EXIT-EXTENT][14].
-Let an offer called A be established first, then inside it an offer called B, then inside that a cleanup `CATCH` as above called C, then let the code inside that agree to A, so the cleanup code of C is now executing.
-The issue is whether that cleanup code can agree to B, which is closer in the call stack than the original A it is supposed to continue to.
+Let a `RESUME` called A be established first, then inside it a `RESUME` called B, then inside that a cleanup `CATCH` as above called C, then let the code inside that escape to A, so the cleanup code of C is now executing.
+The issue is whether that cleanup code can escape to B, which is closer in the call stack than the original A it is supposed to continue to.
 Common Lisp allows systems to prohibit this (proposal MINIMAL in the issue writeup), but this implementation allows it (proposal MEDIUM).
 I think the latter is cleaner, because exit scope is dynamic scope, and